FgForrest/evitaDB/documentation/user/en/use/api/schema-api.md

 ---
 title: Schema API
 perex: |
-    Currently, you can define the schema using the Java, REST, and GraphQL APIs.
+    Currently, you can define the schema using the Java, C#, REST, and GraphQL APIs.
 All three approaches are covered in this chapter.
 date: '17.1.2023'
 author: 'Ing.
 Jan Novotný'